Nikoobox/ninetyplus/README.md

 * Visitors can see live scores for the selected league.
 Live updates could be manually turned on/off.
 * Visitors can select specific game and see the team formation, lineup and other game statistics.
 * Users can click on each player to see detailed satistics.
 * Visitors can vote for the game winner.
-The voting data is store with Firebase/firestore and displayed with by D3.js
+The voting data is stored with Firebase/Firestore and displayed with by D3.js

 ## Implementation Timeline
 #### Preparation (12/6/2020) -0 Day, Sunday